camorris/Barter/README.md

 ### Unsolved Problems
 ---
   Currently we are working on implementing a chat for our users.
-  Displaying Cash Value.
+  Displaying  optional Cash Value.
-  Updating new token when user changes name and email
+  Updating new token when user changes name and email.
+  Indenting code.
 ### How to Use
 ---